saptak/envddext/PRESS_RELEASE.md

 The installation process couldn't be simpler: open Docker Desktop, search for "Envoy Gateway" in the Extensions marketplace, and click install.
 There's no command line setup, no configuration files to edit, no documentation you must read before getting started.
 Within minutes of installation, you're creating and testing real API gateways.

-For teams ready to stop fighting with YAML and start building, the extension represents a fundamental shift in how basic API gateway development feels.
-While the current focus on Gateway and HTTPRoute management covers the most common development scenarios, the active community and responsive development team ensure that this is just the beginning of what's possible when complexity barriers disappear.
+For teams ready to stop fighting with YAML and start building, the extension represents a fundamental shift in how API gateway development feels.
+With comprehensive Gateway and HTTPRoute management, advanced traffic splitting, TLS termination, and visual resource management, the extension now covers sophisticated deployment scenarios that traditionally required extensive DevOps expertise.
+The active community and responsive development team ensure that this is just the beginning of what's possible when complexity barriers disappear.

-The question isn't whether your team will eventually need visual gateway management—it's whether you'll be among the early adopters who experience the productivity gains of simplified basic routing configuration starting today.
+The question isn't whether your team will eventually need visual gateway management and canary deployment capabilities—it's whether you'll be among the early adopters who experience the productivity gains of simplified deployment workflows starting today.

 ---